tigera-solutions/workshop-calicocloud-aks-security-observability/README.md

 # workshop-calicocloud-aks-security-observability

+This content was built for free training workshops.

+If you're looking for general docs for Calico, we recommend you start [here](https://docs.tigera.io/)

 ## Prerequisites

 Ensure the make, jq, helm, and azure cli are installed and you have an Azure account with appropriate permissions.